Western-OC2-Lab/Similarity-Based-Predictive-Maintenance-Framework-for-Rotating-Machinery/README.md

 <img src="https://github.com/Western-OC2-Lab/Similarity-Based-Predictive-Maintenance-Framework-for-Rotating-Machinery/blob/main/genral_framework.png"/>
 </p>

 The main aspects of the framework are feature extraction and similarity measure.
-Extracted features should be selected so that they satisfy two main conditions
+Extracted features should be selected so that they satisfy two main conditions:
 <ul>
 <li>Describe the inherent characteristics of all operational conditions “classes” in the data.
 <li>Have high-discrimination degree between the different operational conditions in the data.